 Your child’s mental health specialist might suggest some of them.
 Or you might find information on them online or get the information from a nutritionist, holistic doctor, or other practitioner.

 It’s extremely important that you tell every healthcare practitioner who sees your teen which medications and supplements he or she is taking.
 This is because although supplements are sold over the counter, they can react with other supplements as well as with both prescribed and over-the-counter medications.
 Never start any type of vitamin, herb, or supplement without talking to your teen’s doctor first.

-Trying therapies like yoga and meditation is up to you and your teen.
+Trying therapies like yoga and mindfulness is up to you and your teen.
 They do not cause any harm or side effects, and they can’t interact with medications.
 They might or might not help.
 Your teen’s specialist should know about any type of counseling or therapy he or she is receiving, so if you want to try a different type of therapy, let the doctor know.
 Some types of counseling or therapies can be detrimental, particularly if they are at odds with the treatment plan that your teen is currently following.